Advertiser Disclosure

 Our take

-T-Mobile Home Internet is reasonably priced, equipment is included at no extra cost, and speeds are plenty for a household with only one or two people using the internet at a time.
+T-Mobile Home Internet is reasonably priced, equipment is included at no extra cost, and speeds are plenty for a household with four or fewer people using the internet.
 If you have more than one person working or learning from home, though, T-Mobile’s speeds might not be fast enough.

 We recommend trying it out if the only other options available at your address are cable providers like Xfinity and Spectrum.
 But if you can get fiber internet from providers like AT&T or Verizon Fios, you should do it.
 (If you’re choosing between DSL or satellite and T-Mobile, choose T-Mobile.)